Back to Blog

 Relying on conservatorships and guardianships.
 These court-supervised methods of dealing with a person's incapacity are costly, time-consuming and horribly burdensome.
 By setting up a living trust, you avoid the need for conservatorships and guardianships.

 Assuming you can avoid probate because your estate is small.
 Most people assume their estates are worth far less than they actually are.
-The small estate exemption that avoids probate is permitted only for estates with a value of less than $100,000 in personal property or $20,000 in real estate.
-Most estates do not qualify.
+The small estate exemption that avoids probate is permitted only for estates with a value of less than $166,250 in personal property.
+However, Real Estate of any value must go through some type of Probate process if part of an Estate (not in a trust, not in joint tenancy, no transfer on death)

 Relying on a form kit for your living trust.
 No two personal situations are the same.
 That's why no two living trusts should be written the same way.
 The only estate plan you can depend on is one that is custom prepared by a qualified attorney.